Quantifying Energy Savings from Heat Pump Water Heaters in Cold Climate Homes

 Heat pump water heaters (HPWHs) are some of the most efficient water heaters on the market, with a potential to save more than 50% of electric water heating energy.
 While they have been gaining significant market traction in the southern US, their ability to effectively save energy in a cold climate, where conditioned basements exist, had not been examined.

-Senior Research Engineer Ben Schoenbauer will cover the findings from CEE's recent study and app development, touching on how these mechanical systems affect homes from a whole house perspective.
-The presentation will publicly debut two new web-based calculator apps that estimate electric savings due to these installations at both the single-house level and the electric utility level.
+Senior Research Engineer Ben Schoenbauer covers the findings from CEE's recent study and app development, touching on how these mechanical systems affect homes from a whole house perspective.
+The presentation publicly debuted two new web-based calculator apps that estimate electric savings due to these installations at both the single-house level and the electric utility level.

 - Recent market uptake of this product type in cold climate settings